zackharley/elec-278-exam-tutorial/Questions_&_Solutions/Double_Ended_Queue.md

 ### `removeFront()`

-The function to remove from the front also involves shifting, but this time shifting to the left.
+This function to remove from the front also involves shifting, but this time shifting to the left.
 We start off by storing the value we want to remove in the `num` variable.
 We then perform the shifting and then replace the former last element in the deque with a 0.
 We then return the `num` that we wanted to remove.

 ```c
 int removeFront() {